daytonaio/keycloak-admin-client/docs/OrganizationsAPI.md

 [[Back to README]](../README.md)

-## AdminRealmsRealmOrganizationsIdMembersUserIdOrganizationsGet
+## AdminRealmsRealmOrganizationsOrgIdMembersMemberIdOrganizationsGet

-> []OrganizationRepresentation AdminRealmsRealmOrganizationsIdMembersUserIdOrganizationsGet(ctx, realm, id, userId).Execute()
+> []OrganizationRepresentation AdminRealmsRealmOrganizationsOrgIdMembersMemberIdOrganizationsGet(ctx, realm, orgId, memberId).Execute()

 Returns the organizations associated with the user that has the specified id